 - A one-page research statement describing:

-- How your research fits into the T32 program
+• How your research aligns with the T32 program

 For any questions regarding the application process, please email T32@sbpdiscovery.org.